Vacation Cottage

 Here in Detail “D,” taken from side view on page 77, is the cottage porch, hung at a slightly lower level than the main floor.

-When building exterior porches or decks – such as on the Year ‘Round Home, next – the use of naturally resistant woods (see Page 12) or even better the use of pressure-treated lumber for both the boards and floor joists will avoid much maintenance and later grief.
+When building exterior porches or decks – such as on the Year ‘Round Home, next – the use of naturally resistant woods (see Page 12) or even better the use of pressure-treated lumber for both the deck boards and floor joists will avoid much maintenance and later grief.

-VACATION COTTAGE F L O O R
+VACATION COTTAGE F L O O R PLAN

 Bottom of this plan should face toward the cottage’s best view.
 Top section, which houses drains, should be adjacent to terrain that is flat or slopes away.
 Pole distances here are 12 feet.